asenjocarlos/asenjocarlos.github.io/_teaching/2015-spring-teaching-2.md

 type: "Courses"
 permalink: /teaching/2015-spring-teaching-1
 venue: "Andres Bello University, Geology"
-date: 2015-01-01
+date: 2021-09-01
-location: "City, Country"
+location: "Santiago, Chile"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Heading 1
+Andean Geology
 ======

-Heading 2
+Advanced Field Geology
 ======

-Heading 3
+General geology
 ======